yroc/JavaProjects/README.md

 Subject line: Separate subject from body with a blank line, limit to 50 chars, sentence case, don't  end with a period, imperative mood.
 Body: Wrap at 72 characters, as many paragraphs as you need, bullet points are OK (use dash or asterisk as bullet).

+* To wrap at 72 characters, use `C-x f` to set fill-column width, and `M-q` to fill a paragraph.

 ### Transfering project to Github (remote repository)
 #### Create a new remote repository
 1. Sign into github.com